 - Digestive issues, most commonly constipation

-What happens to the mind when you give up smoking?
+What happens to your mind when you quit smoking?

 As well as psychical side effects, there will be a handful of psychological effects of quitting smoking.